Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Malmstrom is the youngest community in Montana and the youngest workforce in the Air Force.
 Forty four percent of officers are Lieutenants and 53% of enlisted are Airmen-Staff Sergeants.
 Of our more than 3,800 employees, 83% are military members and 17% are civilian employees.

 Malmstrom is located in Great Falls, Montana.
-Great Falls has a hometown atmosphere, the people are friendly and the city is clean.
+Great Falls has a hometown atmosphere, the people are friendly, and the city is clean.
 The area is filled with scenic beauty & natural wonders.
+Great Falls is routinely referred to as Authentic Montana.

 The Great Falls International Airport serves the Great Falls area and is approx. 9 miles west of MAFB.
 Taxis or rental cars are readily available at the airport but it is suggested that you have your sponsor transport you to the base.
 There are no military shuttles from the airport to the base.
 There is a commercial mass transit bus service in Great Falls but has limited schedules.